- Digital transformation means shifting your mindset to be a digital-first company, transforming your operations and delivering more customer value.

 Typical applications for AI include manufacturing and production.
 The advantage of AI in robotic assembly and quality controls is unmistakable in increasing productivity and efficiency.

-Beyond that, AI also improves your sales, marketing strategy, and customer service efforts through the use of analytics and data insights.
+Beyond that, AI also improves your sales, marketing strategy, and customer service efforts through the use of data analytics and insights.
 Leveraging AI tools can give you insight into what a customer wants.
 Armed with this data, you can then create an exceptional experience at every step of the customer journey.

 AI moves your brand beyond providing a personalized customer experience with one that is highly intelligent.
-And including AI in your digital transformation business initiative points to a positive trend, according to McKinsey:
+And including AI in your digital transformation initiative points to a positive trend, according to McKinsey: